Operation Smile: Early history

 It was guilt ...
 We saw hundreds of children and saw many more turned away.
 We knew that this group was not planning to return.
 So we planned another trip, but when we saw how many people were suffering because of their facial deformities, we had to keep on going back.
 You can't help but be touched by things that we take as completely normal and all of a sudden become a monumental event in a child's life.

-The Magee's completed two return trips to Naga City, treating 400 children.
+The Magees completed two return trips to the city of Naga, treating 400 children.
 In 1995, Operation Smile opened its first care center in Duitama, Colombia.
-After establishing headquarters in Norfolk, VA, Operation Smile began foundations in Australia, UK, Italy, Vietnam, and Ireland.
+After establishing headquarters in Norfolk, VA, Operation Smile began foundations in Australia, the UK, Italy, Vietnam, and Ireland.

 Programs

 Surgical missions

-For each mission, Operation Smile verifies the credentials and organizes the participation and travel arrangements for a team of volunteers.
-The team typically includes a mission site coordinator, plastic surgeons, anesthesiologists, a pediatrician, an intensive care physician, head or coordinating nurse, pre- and post-op nurses, child development specialists, speech pathologists, dentists and/or orthodontists.
+For each mission, Operation Smile verifies the credentials of participants and arranges travel for a team of volunteers.
+The team typically includes a mission site coordinator, plastic surgeons, anesthesiologists, a pediatrician, an intensive care physician, head or coordinating nurse, pre- and post-op nurses, child development specialists, and speech pathologists, as well as dentists and/or orthodontists.

 Operation Smile has hosted two global summits on medical standards in Norfolk, Virginia.

-In 2001 a documentary on the work by Operation Smile won the Best Medical Documentary at the US Circle of Excellence Media Awards and was a finalist in the New York Film Festival Awards for Best Humanitarian Documentary.
+In 2001 a documentary on the work done by Operation Smile won Best Medical Documentary at the US Circle of Excellence Media Awards and was a finalist in the New York Film Festival Awards for Best Humanitarian Documentary.
 The Facemakers: Operation Smile is a co-production by BBC One and the Discovery Channel in conjunction with Century Films.

 1999-2002: Criticism and response

 In November 1999, specific patient deaths brought criticism on Operation Smile's medical procedures.
 In response, Operation Smile conducted an internal review, whereupon the organization publicly acknowledged organizational flaws.
 The charity notified its chapters that it was enacting changes at the suggestion of an outside lawyer retained by the organization to review its conduct.
 The charity said it would step up efforts to hire a new chief executive and would add the position of chief medical officer.
-The charity also stated its intent to strengthen board supervision of its volunteer medical staff.
+The charity also stated its intent to strengthen board supervision of volunteer medical staff.

 2011 failed merger

-In early 2011, Smile Train and Operation Smile announced the two charities would merge, followed three weeks later by announcements the merger had been aborted.
+In early 2011, Smile Train and Operation Smile announced the two charities would merge, followed three weeks later by announcements that the merger had been aborted.

-In 2009, the Virginian Pilot outlined in a publication, the history and differences between the two organizations.
+In 2009, the Virginian Pilot outlined the history and differences between the two organizations in a publication.

-Following the failed merger, Operation Smile "spun-off" the Operation Smile Foundation.
-The Foundation was renamed Stop Cleft International, a 501(c)3 organization.
-Stop Cleft International became a subsidiary of Smile Train in July, 2013.
-Operation Smile paid an agreed upon obligation of $4,000,000 to Stop Cleft International/Smile Train during tax year 2013.
+Following the failed merger, Operation Smile "spun-off" the Operation Smile Foundation into Stop Cleft International, a 501(c)(3) organization.
+Stop Cleft International became a subsidiary of Smile Train in July 2013.
+Operation Smile paid an agreed upon obligation of $4,000,000 to Stop Cleft International/Smile Train during the 2013 tax year.